-The Authority has a total of 260 employees providing services for the daily operation and maintenance of Faleolo, Maota and Asau airports.
+The Authority has 200 plus employees providing services for the daily operation and maintenance of Faleolo, Maota and Asau airports.
 Faleolo Airport operates on a 24hr basis with most jet aircraft movement operating at night or early hours of the morning.
 Four Divisions operate on 24 shift works, Air Traffic Controller personnel, Rescue Fire Service, Aviation Security and Cleaners for the Terminal building.
 The successful implementation of the 2017-2020 Corporate Plan and its deliverables will require recruitment of additional personnel with the skill sets and capabilities outlined in the following sections.

 Funding of airport operations and activities is the responsibility of the Airport Authority.